tdutel/Cercle1/README.md

 ## Introduction <a name="introduction"></a>

 Cercle1 contain 2 projects : ft_printf and get_next_line.
 Both of this project is individual.
-View [subject](https://github.com/tdutel/Cercle0/blob/main/libft_subject.pdf)

 ## ft_printf <a name="ftprintf"></a>

-##### Functions are divided into 5 parts :
-1. Check functions : for all functions that check the character.
-2. Mem functions : for all memory-related functions.
-3. Print functions : for all functions that write to a file descriptor (+ ft_atoi and ft_itoa)
-4. Str functions : for all string-related functions (+ ft_split)
-5. Linked list functions : for all functions relating to linked lists
+This project is pretty straightforward, we have to recode printf. we will learn what is and how to implement variadic functions.
+We will reuse this function in our future projects.
+View [subject](https://github.com/tdutel/Cercle1/blob/main/ft_printf/en.subject.pdf)

 ## get_next_line <a name="gnl"></a>

+May it be a file, stdin, or even later a network connection, we will always need a way to read content line by line.
+It's time to start working on this function, which will be essential for our future projects.
+View [subject] ()

 ##### All functions sorted below :
 | Check_fct | Mem_fct | Print_fct | Str_fct | Linked_list_fct |